alexharri/website/posts/clipboard.md

 [has_focus]: https://www.w3.org/TR/clipboard-apis/#privacy-async

-It seems that using the Clipboard Events API is the only way forward if you want to write data to the clipboard that is not just plain text, HTML, or an image.
+It seems that using the Clipboard Events API is the only way forward if you want to write data types to the clipboard that are not just plain text, HTML, or images.
 It's much less restrictive in that regard.

-But what if you want to build a Copy button that writes non-standard data types to your clipboard?
+But what if you want to build a Copy button that writes non-standard data types to the clipboard?
 It doesn't seem like you'd be able to use the Clipboard Events API if the user did not trigger a copy event.
 Right?

 ## Building a copy button that writes arbitrary data types